paulkienitz/SPARE/spare05 README.md

 Unless all pages and pretend URLs are in the same directory, it’s safer to always use root-relative or absolute URLs throughout any pages that use SPARE.
 I recommend root-relative URLs, because browser security does not normally permit us to simulate navigation to any other domains.

-SPARE sets up a `popstate` event handler, which is described in the next section.
+SPARE sets up a `popstate` event handler.
 Without this, when the user clicks the Back button after simulated navigation, the page content would not change.
 In SPARE 4 and earlier, you had to attach the `popstate` handler yourself, but it’s now automatic.
 The handler, `SPARE.onPopStateRestore`, is described in the next section.